Cascade Campus

 Explores federal, state and regional policies involving environmental issues and cutting edge developments.
 Includes case law trends, building regulations, energy development, energy efficiency and climate change trends.
 Explores how the law can be ahead of industry and how industry can be ahead of the law.
 Prerequisite: PL 101.
 Audit available.

 PL 250.
-Cultural Competence in the Legal Field.
+Cultural Responsiveness in the Legal Field.
 2 Credits.

 PL 260.
 Administrative Law for Paralegals.
 3 Credits.